Waris Dirie: Personal life

+Since 2009 Dirie has lived in Gdańsk, Poland.
+She also lived temporarily in Vienna.
+She is the mother of two sons, Aleeke and Leon.
+Since March 2005, Dirie has held Austrian citizenship.

 Attack and disappearance

 In March 2004, Dirie was attacked in her home in Vienna.
-A 26-year-old Portuguese man, was held in custody after having apparently stalked her 1,000 miles across Europe, eventually gaining access to her apartment by climbing through a neighbour's window.
+A 26-year-old Portuguese man was held in custody after having apparently stalked her 1,000 miles across Europe, eventually gaining access to her apartment by climbing through a neighbour's window.
 "She was so frightened and in shock that she let him in," a police spokesman said.
 Dirie apparently suffered minor injuries when her assailant threw her to the floor.
 The attacker then left in a taxi, only to return later to smash one of the building's ground-floor windows.
-He was arrested when neighbours called the police, and was later given a five-month suspension.
+He was arrested when neighbours called the police and was later given a five-month suspension.
 It was reported that the suspect had met Dirie six months earlier when his brother was working at her previous residence in Wales.
 He later broke into that home and stole items of her clothing.

-In another incident, in early March 2008, Dirie went missing for three days while staying in Brussels.
+In another incident in early March 2008, Dirie went missing for three days while staying in Brussels.
 She was found by a Brussels policeman.